Skip to navigation

 Growing in importance

-Alternative investments account for around 34% of the AP3 portfolio.
+Alternative investments account for around 31% of the AP3 portfolio.
 They consist of private equity funds, real estate, infrastructure assets, timberland and insurance-related investments.
+However - alternative investments for AP3 are not only unlisted.
+Today, there are mainly two exceptions to the rule that alternative investments are unlisted; the listed property company Sagax and within the asset class insurance-related investments.

 Alternative investments are the part of the AP3 investment model that has grown fastest in the last 15 years through allocations of assets from listed equities and fixed income instruments.
 Several factors are driving this trend, which is mirrored by many long-term investors at global level.